Event Package – How to Make Your Event A Success

 Social Media – A free and effective way to promote your Event:

-Bring all cash donations and donor forms to Christine Tulloch at the Balding for Dollars office.
-If your event is before our main event in May you and your team will be invited to come to it to present a cheque with your total funds raised on it!
+- Bring all cash donations and donor forms to Marissa Dunbar at the Balding for Dollars office.
+If your event is before our main event in May you and your team will be invited to come to present a cheque with your total funds raised on it!
 We want to celebrate your efforts and thank you in person for all of your amazing work!

 Last but not least, please look over the following items as they are important for your event!